 - Food and beverages.

-- Costs incurred prior to the grant period.
+- Costs incurred prior to or after the grant period.